 These articles from Communication World, IABC’s online magazine, give case study overviews of winning Gold Quill Award entries.

-“Drive Away Hunger” Campaign Connects a Financial Institution with a Community
+“Drive Away Hunger” Campaign Connects a Financial Institution with a Community (full article open to the public)

 Research from Food Banks Canada indicates that more than 800,000 Canadians access food banks across the country every month.
 While hunger is a visible problem in larger urban centers, the reality is that more than 150,000 of food bank users are in small towns and rural centers.
 That’s why Farm Credit Canada, a self-funded federal… More